uci-iasl/ROS-intro/ROS_basics/README.md

 # ROS Basics

 Before starting simulating and writing code for robots, it is important to know the key concepts of the framework.
-In this repo, I will introduce essential keywords and commands.
+In this section, I will introduce essential keywords and commands.

 ### Workspace

 Before starting to write any ROS code, we need to set up a `workspace`.
 A workspace is simply a set of directories related to ROS codes.
 We can create multiple workspaces, but can only work in one at time.
-([Click here](./workspace) to learn **creating a workspace**)
+([Click here](./https://github.com/dcallega/ROS_Batbold_experience/tree/master/workspace) to learn **creating a workspace**)

 ### Package

 ROS software is organized into *packages*, each of which contains some combination of code, data, and documentation.
 Packages are located in workspaces, in the *src* directory.
-([Click here](./pkg) to learn **creating a package**)
+([Click here](./https://github.com/dcallega/ROS_Batbold_experience/tree/master/pkg) to learn **creating a package**)

 ### catkin

 `catkin` is the ROS build system that ROS uses to generate executable programs, libraries, scripts, interfaces that other code can use.
-(For more information about service, [click here](http://docs.ros.org/melodic/api/catkin/html/index.html))
+(For more information about catkin, [click here](http://docs.ros.org/melodic/api/catkin/html/index.html))

 ### master, node, message, topic